What is a chief digital officer?

-As enterprises gauge the extent of technology and enterprise-wide change associated with digital transformation and accelerate their efforts to digitally transform in the wake of the COVID-19 pandemic, they increasingly have turned to chief digital officers who possess strategy and technology backgrounds.
+Following the COVID-19 pandemic, enterprises are gauging the extent of technology change associated with digital transformation and accelerating their efforts to digitally transform.
+To do this, they're increasingly turning to chief digital officers who possess business strategy and technology backgrounds.

 Chief digital officer skills and qualifications

-- minimum of five to seven years of experience in a similar role designing and launching digital platforms;
+- Five to seven years of experience in a similar role designing and launching digital platforms.

-- advanced degree in business, technology or engineering (preferred).
+- Advanced degree in business, technology or engineering.

 Who does the chief digital officer report to?

-When, for example, the chief digital officer fulfills a more visionary role that drives the company's digital future, the CDO may report to the CEO or COO, with other C-level executives perhaps reporting to the chief digital officer.
-Companies that need to introduce new technologies into their financial services processes may have the CDO report to the CFO.
-In cases requiring technical decisions on products and services, the CDO may report to the CTO.
-If digital transformation focuses on IT-related processes, the CDO may report to the CIO.
-In companies striving to analyze customer buying patterns and improve customer experiences, the CDO may report to the CMO.
+For example, when the chief digital officer fulfills a more visionary role that drives the company's digital future, the CDO might report to the CEO or COO, with other C-level executives reporting to the chief digital officer.
+Companies that need to introduce new technologies into their financial services processes might have the CDO report to the CFO.
+In cases requiring technical decisions on products and services, the CDO might report to the CTO.
+If digital transformation focuses on IT-related processes, the CDO might report to the CIO.
+In companies striving to analyze customer buying patterns and improve customer experiences, the CDO might report to the CMO.

 Consensus among experts suggests that the CDO's authority should at least be on par with other C-suite executives to maintain influence and achieve success.